alanbriolat/york-timetable-parser/README.rst

 University of York Timetable Parser
 ===================================

+**This project is redundant - the University of York now provides personalised iCalendar feeds.
+I am also no longer a student, and therefore not in a position to continue maintaining or have any use for this project.**

 This is a parser for the personalised timetables supplied by the University of York e:Vision system.
 Converts a saved HTML file to iCalendar (``.ics``) format, which can then be imported into any other calendar application that supports it.